google/bayesnf/README.md

 The typical install time is 1 minute.
 This software is tested on Python 3.11 with a standard Debian GNU/Linux setup.
-The large-scale experiments in `scripts/` were run using TPU v3-8 accelerators.
-For running BayesNF locally on medium to large-scale data, a GPU is required at minimum.
+The large-scale experiments in `scripts/` were run using [TPU v3-8 accelerators](https://cloud.google.com/tpu/docs/supported-tpu-configurations#tpu-v3-config).
+To run BayesNF locally on medium to large-scale data, a GPU is required at minimum.

 ## Documentation and Tutorials